Please find below a list of frequently asked questions - if you need more information, please feel free to contact me.

 - How many sessions will I need?

-I usually suggest that we work together for six sessions to begin with.
+I usually suggest that we work together for a few session to begin with.
 This gives you a chance to explore your concerns and decide if you want to continue in therapy.
-It also lets you decide if I'm the right therapist for you.

-Some people find that six sessions are all they need to feel back on track, whilst others choose to stay in counselling for much longer.
+Some people find that a handful of sessions are all they need to feel back on track, whilst others choose to stay in counselling for much longer.
 Naturally you're free to leave therapy at any time and I'll never put any pressure on you to continue.

 - How often will we meet?